davidsalgado/DevsDataLabs/Implementing Predictive Analytics/scripts/Readme.md

 3. Open TipPredictor.js in Visual Studio Code.
 4. Near the top, modify the values of the config element so that they contain the appropriate values to connect to your instance of the taxidata database.

->// Provide the connection details appropriate to your environment
+Provide the connection details appropriate to your environment (Change the user/pass and instanceName to match your environment)
 >var config = {
 >userName: 'zoinertejada',
 >password: 'Abc!1234',